aaronweeden/xdmod/docs/howto-node-utilization.md

 }
 ```

-Next, run `acl-config` and restart your web server.
+Next, run `xdmod-acl-config` and restart your web server.
 Note, depending on which Operating System you have XDMoD installed
 on you may need to restart `php-fpm` in addition to `httpd`.

 Reload the portal and the "Node Utilization" statistic will appear in the list